GruppeX/Hockey-Project-GX-Frontend/README.md

 Hockey Project is a program the makes it possible to manage several field positions at a time, and each position can hold  many different roles as the user may choose.
-Its build to make it easy for the user to make an overview and visualise it, so the coach and the team players knows which position they need to be.
+Its build to make it easy for the user to make an overview and visualise it, so the coach and the team players know which position they need to be.

  ## Features

-- User login system, which is only allow to login an autorized user
+- User login system that allows you to log in only as an authorized user
-- User-friendly interface, which allows to interact in real-time mode and is pleasant for the user eyes
+- A user-friendly interface that allows real-time interaction and is pleasing to the user's eyes
-- Ability to create a new player with the supplementary information as firstname, lastname and the role on the field during the game and save it to database
+- Possibility to create a new player with additional information like name, surname and role on the field during the game and save him to the database
-- An option to update the information for player or remove the player from the players database
+- Ability to update player information or remove a player from player database
-- Creating of teams of players in amount of 11 persons with an opportunity to select all the existing players and  assign them by role and position for upcoming hockey game match
+- Creation of teams of players in the amount of 11 people with the possibility select all existing players and assign them by roles and positions for upcoming hockey game
-- System allows to have a few position-presets, which can be easily selected before the assigning of players
+- The system allows you to have several preset positions that can be easily selected before the assignment of players
-- User can se an exact placement of the assigned player on hockey field
+- The user can see the exact placement of the designated player on the hockey field